Clint Dixon: Legislation

 During the 2022-2033 legislative session, Dixon sponsored SB 141, which would have banned gender affirming care for youth under age 18 and required schools to out gender diverse students to their parents.
 SB 141 did not receive a vote.
 Instead, SB 140 was passed into law, and it bans gender affirming healthcare for youth under age 18 but allows for the use of puberty blockers.

 In January 2024, Dixon co-sponsored S.B.
 390, which would withhold government funding for any libraries in Georgia affiliated with the American Library Association.

 Alliances

 Dixon supports Frontline Policy Action, a Family Policy Council of the Christian nationalist group Family Policy Alliance.
-This group is unrepentant in its disrespect of the transgender community yet portends that their actions are to "protect children."
 In a show of support for Frontline Policy Action, Dixon attended the group's fundraising gala on October 6, 2023, posted photos to his Facebook page with the statement, "Grateful for Frontline Policy Action and what they have done for our state and what they are going to do.
 We are in a fight for the spiritual soul of our state."

 During the 2022-2023 legislative session, Dixon voted in support of SB 140, which denied healthcare for gender diverse children against the position of every U.S. major medical association and restricted the rights of their parents.

-Dixon supports Moms for Liberty and participated in the group's town hall on November 13, 2023 at the Gas South Convention Center in Duluth, GA.
+Dixon supports Moms for Liberty and participated in the group's town hall on November 13, 2023, at the Gas South Convention Center in Duluth, GA.